keptn/keptn.github.io/content/docs/0.16.x/continuous_delivery/delivery_assistant/index.md

         "type": "sh.keptn.event.approval.triggered"
     }
     ```
-* In addition, by using the command [`keptn send-event approval.finished`](../../reference/cli/commands/keptn_send_event_approval.finished/) the CLI will print a list of open approvals and allows you to choose which one you want to approve/decline:
+* In addition, by using the command [`keptn send-event approval.finished`](../../reference/cli/commands/keptn_send_event_approval.finished/) the CLI prints a list of open approvals and allows you to choose which one you want to approve/decline:

     ```console
     $ keptn send event approval.finished --project=ck-sockshop --stage=production --service=carts